 The Supporters’ Trust will be organising coaches this season for distant away games and fixtures that may be affected by rail closures.
 As we want to ensure that travelling to away matches is affordable for as many fans as possible, we will trailing subsidised coach travel.
 In the event that any profits are made on coach travel, the Trust will donate these between the 12th Man scheme and the Club’s charity partner for this season, Redthread (www.redthread.org.uk).
-The first of coach traveled to Bath City last Saturday and it proved very popular with supporters.
+The first of coach travelled to Bath City last Saturday and it proved very popular with supporters.

 The decision for us to take over the coach travel was only made at the first meeting of our new board on 24th July.
 As we have not put on coach travel before, the preparation and organisation took longer than normal, as there were a number of factors that needed consideration and discussion.
 We are aware the announcement to run the coach to Bath may have come after a number of supporters had made other arrangements, in future we intend to confirm coaches at least two weeks prior to the fixture.
 We will be taking bookings for the next 3 coaches soon.
 Truro City (at Torquay), Gloucester City and Eastbourne Borough.

 On Thursday 16 August, The East Dulwich Tavern’s popular Pub Quiz raised funds in support of Dulwich Hamlet Football Club.
 The packed crowd helped raised just under £600, with every penny donated to the club via the 12th Man Scheme.
 Many thanks to the team at The East Dulwich Tavern, Dulwich supporter Clare Keeble for their organisation and to all the local businesses that donated prizes for that evening’s raffle.